-However, before we restore Mac to factory settings, we should think twice before leap.
+However, before we reset Mac OS to factory settings, we should think twice before the leap.
 There are so many precious files or memories kept there which we may have forgotten, family photos, videos, work reports, books, dissertations, presentations files, research reports and more.
-In this case, let’s learn how to restore Mac to factory settings without losing data.
+In this case, let’s learn how to reset Mac to factory settings without losing data.

-To avoid losing data, the first solution come to our mind is to back up Mac, right?
-All macos has the built-in feature to backup Mac.
+Before resetting factory settings.
+To avoid losing data, the first solution comes to our mind is to back up Mac, right?
+All Mac OS has the built-in feature to backup Mac.
 It is Time Machine.
 To use it, you need to have an external storage solution set up.
-Here are the steps for how to set up an external hard drive to backup with Time Machine and how to use Time Machine to backup before you restore Mac to Factory Settings.
+Here are the steps for how to set up an external hard drive to back up with Time Machine and how to reset Mac without losing data.

 If there isn’t any window like this after connecting the drive with your Mac, you need to click the Apple logo on the top left side of Mac > System Preferences > click Time Machine.
 Next, click "Select Backup Disk, Select Disk, or Add or Remove Backup Disk."
 After then, select a backup disk from the list, then click "Use Disk".

-Step 2.
-Click the Apple logo on the top left of your Mac and select "Restart", waiting for its startup procedure.
-During the process, before the login screen, hold down the "Command" and "R" keys simultaneously.
+B. Click the Apple logo on the top left of your Mac and select "Restart", waiting for its startup procedure.
+During the process, before the login screen, hold down the "Command" + "R" keys simultaneously.

 C. When the Utilities pane open, click Disk Utility.

 D. After then, you can see the "startup disk" or other related information.
 It differs for different version or macos.
 Select the option and click the "Erase" tab.